narslan/maelstrom_ex/README.md

+# malestrom_ex
+This project includes distributed programming challenges and taken notes to understand the details of the topic.
+It is a work in progress.

 The challenges of Gossip Glomers are implemented in Elixir.
 Except Kafka Task.
+I'm planing to write a seperate log based KV server.

 Challenge #1:  Echo (echo) https://fly.io/dist-sys/1/
 Challenge #2:  Unique ID Generation https://fly.io/dist-sys/2/